 While common schooling has indeed worked very well for many, the reality is that choice has always been a considerable factor within it.
 It’s also nothing new.
 Roman Catholic schools have been a feature of public education in Alberta, Ontario, and Saskatchewan since each province entered confederation.

 Ontario offers less financial incentive for alternative education than most of the other provinces, yet, even there, a large portion of students are enrolled in alternative programs.
 The most recent ministry data available was gathered in 2012/13.
-During that school year 26.5 percent of Ontario students were in enrolled in Roman Catholic English schools, 3.3 percent in Roman Catholic Francophone schools, 1.2 percent in Francophone schools, and 6 percent in independent or home schools.
-Taken together only 63.1 per cent of students were enrolled in English public schools, yet, even of those, 170 000 students were enrolled in public French immersion programs.
+During that school year 26.5% of Ontario students were in enrolled in Roman Catholic English schools, 3.3% in Roman Catholic Francophone schools, 1.2% in Francophone schools, and 6% in independent or home schools.
+Taken together only 63.1% of students were enrolled in English public schools, yet, even of those, 170, 000 students were enrolled in public French immersion programs.
 Derek Allison writes that:

 “Alternative schools within the boards also provide a less well-known form of school choice in Ontario including specialist arts and sports schools, single-gender schools, schools featuring more progressive or traditional approaches to the curriculum, and other themes and foci.
 Taken together, it might not be a stretch to claim that almost one-half of Ontario students attend schools of choice.”